Facility Dogs and Animal-Assisted Therapy

 How the program works

-To participate, pets must have a “complex” rating from Pet Partners, DoveLewis or an equivalent organization.
+To participate, pets must have a “complex” rating from Pet Partners, DoveLewis animal hospital or an equivalent organization.
 The certification, renewed each year, ensures the pet has been trained and can handle a busy hospital.

 Volunteers agree to visit OHSU at least every other week.
 Veteran volunteers make sure teams are a good fit before they’re added to the roster.